westerndigitalcorporation/zonedstorage.io/docs/tools/libzbd.md

 </center>

-All functions will behave in the same manner regardless of the type of disk being used.
+All functions behave in the same manner regardless of the type of disk being used.

 ## Utilities

-*libzbd* also provides several command line applications to manipulate zoned block devices by calling the library functions.
-The list of applications provided is shown in the table below.
+*libzbd* provides several command-line applications for manipulating zoned block devices by calling the library functions.
+The list of applications provided by *libzbd* is shown in the table below:

 <center>